Plays with OCCUPANT

 What follows is a neon-soaked thrillride complete with mistaken identities, cyberstalkers, and web-based psychological warfare.
 Goldhaber’s debut combines kinetic visual style, a pounding techno score, and an unfaltering performance by Brewer to make CAM an unforgettable journey into the depths of the modern-day sex industry.
 Even more importantly, Goldhaber and screenwriter Isa Mazzei (the latter drawing from her own experience in the camming industry) upend any preconceived notions audiences may have about women in the sex industry, allowing us a sympathetic view of an oft-maligned community.
 Don’t swipe left on this provocative, female-driven tale of digital-age madness sure to be talked about long after the credits roll.
 (LOGAN TAYLOR)

-With Writer/Producer Isa Mazzei in Attendance.
+With Director Daniel Goldhaber and Writer/Producer Isa Mazzei in Attendance.